 Beyond champagne parties and the ball dropping in Times Square, the concept most linked to New Year’s is the resolution.
 This post aims to help you create and stick to your New Year’s resolutions list so that you can set realistic goals and achieve them with success.

-As we make our way through the holidays, we are always dancing on that time line that will culminate January 1st, when we resolve to trade our self-defeating habits for ones that will bring us greater health, joy, and prosperity.
+As we make our way through the holidays, we are always dancing on that timeline that will culminate January 1st, when we resolve to trade our self-defeating habits for ones that will bring us greater health, joy, and prosperity.

-In this post you’ll learn more about how you can make New Year’s resolutions that last.
+In this post, you’ll learn more about how you can make New Year’s resolutions that last.

-New Year Resolutions Statistics on Success Rates
+New Year Resolutions Lists Statistics & Success Rates

 A poll taken by author Stephen Shapiro and the Opinion Corporation of Princeton, NJ, brings us these New Year’s resolutions statistics: